Did you know that YouTube has more than 2 billion logged in users each month?

 Likes and dislikes on YouTube is a great way to get user feedback.
 Ideally, we would love nothing but likes.
-Unfortunelty, this is’t the case on social media and you’re probaly going to get a few dislikes no matter what content you put out.
+Unfortunately, this isn’t the case on social media and you’re probably going to get a few dislikes no matter what content you put out.

-Some things to ask yourself if you’re getting to many dislikes on your videos:
+Some things to ask yourself if you’re getting too many dislikes on your videos:

 - Did you deliver what the title of the video promised?